- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

 In one study, individuals given diets including aloe vera performed better on tasks of memory recall and recognition, and more importantly, reported reduced incidences of tension or low mood (54).
 These effects could be attributed to the saccharides in aloe vera.

 All you need is 200 grams each of aloe vera and honey.
 Take the spikes off the aloe vera leaves and leave the green skin alone.
-Cut them into small pieces and add them to the blender.
-Now, add honey.
-Mix well and store the mixture in a jar.
-You can drink a spoonful of the juice thrice a day before you eat.
+Cut it into small pieces and add them to the blender.
+Now add honey.
+Mix well and put the mixture in a jar.
+You can drink a spoonful of the juice thrice a day, before you eat.
 Ideally, do this for 10 days, take a break for 10 days, and repeat.

-You can use aloe vera masks for your skin.
-Here are a few ways how to effectively use aloe vera juice for skin:
+You can use aloe vera masks for skin.
+Here are a few.

 1. Aloe Clay Pack

-- Apply on the face and keep it on for 15 minutes.
+- Apply on the face and keep for 15 minutes.
 Rinse with warm water and pat dry.